Be the Idiot in the Room

 Lesson Overview

 Do you believe there is value in being an idiot?
-In this lessson, students will discuss knowledge and intelligence.
-This lesson features a video of Simon Sinek explaining how asking a lot of questions can help something complicated become very simple.
-Students will learn and practice vocabulary and idioms relating to the topic.
-The lesson includes plenty of engaging discussion activities and worksheets that have been developed for adult and teenage learners.
+In this lesson, students will explore the topics of knowledge and intelligence.
+The lesson features a video of Simon Sinek explaining how asking questions can help simplify complex ideas.
+Students will learn and practice vocabulary and idioms related to the topic.
+The lesson includes plenty of engaging discussion activities and worksheets designed for both adult and teenage learners, ensuring a dynamic and interactive learning experience.

 Lesson Objectives